wuciawe/wuciawe.github.io/_posts/2016-02-08-notes-on-vim.md

 ### Open, Save, and Close a file

+{% highlight bash linenos=table %}
 # open a file
 vim <path to file> # open a specific file vim # open a new file without a name yet vim -d <file1> <file2> ... <filen> # diff mode

 # save changes
 :w # write changes to the file
 :sav # save the changed file as other file

 # close a file
-    :e! # back to the last saved version of the file :q! # close without saving changes
+:e! # back to the last saved version of the file
+:q! # close without saving changes
 :q # close the file, assuming there is no change
+{% endhighlight %}

 ### Move in a file